port-labs/ocean/docs/framework-guides/docs/develop-an-integration/integration-spec-and-default-resources.md

 The `port-app-config.yml` is a YAML file which contains a root object called `resources`, this object stores an array of definitions that tell the integration how to map the different `kind`s that it supports.

 :::tip
-The `port-app-config.yml` file is optional, if it is not provided, the integration will create an empty mapping when it is started for the first time.
+The `port-app-config.yml` file is optional, if it is not provided, the integration will create an empty mapping when it is installed.

 **However**, to make integration easier to use and onboard into Port, it is highly recommended to provide a `port-app-config.yml` file which users can use as a starting point and customize the data ingested from the integration into Port
 :::